 As satirists have pointed out for millennia, civilized behavior is artificial and ridiculous: It means pretending to be glad to see people you aren’t glad to see, praising parties you wished you hadn’t gone to, thanking friends for presents you wish you hadn’t received.
 Training kids to feign passion is the art of parenting.
 The passions they really have belong only to them.

 Surely environment matters.
-Even then, however, it’s not the environment parents provide that seems to matter most — or so writes Judith Rich Harris in the best book I ever did read on this subject, The Nurture Assumption (see here the book review that led to my buying/reading the book).
+Even then, however, it’s not the environment parents provide that seems to matter most — or so writes Judith Rich Harris in the best book I ever did read on this subject, The Nurture Assumption.
 In short, Harris argues that we assume our kids turn out the way they do according to a pretty even split between nature (genetic inheritance) and nurture (environment).
 “The use of ‘nurture’ as a synonym for ‘environment’,” Harris explains, “is based on the assumption that what influences children’s development, apart from their genes, is the way their parents bring them up.”

 If this were true, siblings — who are as genetically similar as any humans can be (save identical twins); who are traditionally raised in the same household by the same parents — would all have very similar personalities.
 Anyone raised in a family of two or more children understands just how ridiculous that idea is.

 Ever wondered why the children of recent immigrants don’t speak with accents, even though their heavily accented parents do?
 Or why the children of deaf/mute parents learn to speak at all?
 Put simply, Harris argues that a child’s peer group accounts for far more environmental influence in the long run — influence that, since Freud, had traditionally and unduly been attributed to parents.
 If we’re honest with ourselves, as parents, we’d admit that our children generally do put a lot more stock in the opinions, social mores and examples of their peers.
-To an extent, parents can help determine or control a child’s peer groups but that is the environment that matters (and the variability of peer groups helps explain why siblings turn out so very differently).
+To an extent, parents can help determine or control a child’s peer groups, but those peer groups comprise the environment that matters, and the variability of peer groups helps explain why siblings turn out so very differently.

-Of course, children do pick up quite a lot from their parents — most of it genetic.
+Children do pick up quite a lot from their parents — most of it genetic.
 This is the other nurture assumption: that we pick up traits and habits and behaviors by copying our parents.
-Harris argues, persuasively, that we humans don’t do this nearly so often as is commonly accepted; most of those things we attribute to parental modeling are in fact inherited from parents genetically, not environmentally.
+Harris argues, persuasively, that we humans don’t do this nearly so often as is commonly accepted.
+Most of those things we attribute to parental modeling are in fact inherited from parents genetically, not environmentally.

 Which brings me back to my brother, and how my sister and I felt he got a sweet deal — coming third and last, by which time, my parents had given in to the power of personality (and behavioral genetics, though they wouldn’t have put it that way).
 Invariably, she and I would inveigh against this new libertine parental stance of theirs, or make some wise-ass comment in place of outright carping.
 At which point my mother or father would issue another pearl of wisdom, one we’d heard before, one that has nothing to do with nature or nurture but still rings true: We’ve never tried to treat everyone exactly the same around here.
 Everyone gets what they need.